 Ameya Prabhu is an entrepreneur, investor, and author based in Mumbai, India.
 He is the Founder and Managing Director of NAFA Capital Advisors, a leading asset management firm in India that invests in public equities, private equity, venture capital, and debt capital markets.
-Additionally, he is Partner in UAP Advisors LLP which is involved in asset management, principal investing, investment banking, and sustainabilityfocused strategic advisory services emphasis on job creation for women and underprivileged classes.
-He is also the Vice Chairman of Konkan Krida Prabodhini, which promotes sports in the rural Konkan region of Maharashtra.
-He is also a member of the advisory board of Climate Group India and serves on the board of MiracleFeet India, an NGO focused on eliminating clubfoot in India.
-He was formerly the Chairperson of the Young Leaders Forum of the IMC Chamber of Commerce and Industry and is currently the Brand Ambassador for startups in the Indo-Canadian Chamber of Commerce.
+Additionally, he is Partner in UAP Advisors LLP which is involved in asset management, principal investing, investment banking, and sustainabilityfocused strategic advisory services.